uwhackweek/hackweeks-as-a-service/_sources/services.md

 **<span style='color:white'>Collaboration Consultant</span>**
 ^^^^^^^^^^^^^^^

-The Collaboration Consultant trains the organizing team in methods for facilitating healthy group interactions.
+The Collaboration Consultant trains the organizing team in methods for facilitating positive group interactions.
 They are available during an event to advise project leads and to resolve conflicts.

 ---
 :column: col-lg-6 col-md-6 col-sm-12 col-xs-12 p-2